Vasyl-Chepara/Predicting-model-of-the-steering-angle/README.md

 # Predicting model of the steering angle project

-This realization is part of my self-driving car project, and represents implementations of AI algoritms for predicting steering angle of wheels, in depending on curvature of the roal lines
+This realization is part of my self-driving car project, and represents implementations of AI algoritms for predicting steering angle of wheels, in depending on curvature of the road lines

 My implementation inspired from following  [Nvidia article](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)